 Every year a handful of cadets are carefully chosen who go above and beyond to fulfill the roles of the company staff.
 These cadets are acknowledged for the achievements to lead others as they have shown how they can excel in this field of NJROTC along with the other many topics.
 This team of cadets is among the best of the best and allows for the incoming cadets to look up to in how to lead within their future class periods for the upcoming year.
 This time also allows to get interested in the company staff and get them to apply for the next staff.

 At the end of an action packed week the cadets will be awarded for their hard work.
 This includes being advanced to the rate of Seaman apprentice which makes them higher than cadets who just joined and didn’t go to NCO.
 Along with a advancement the cadets will be awarded with the participation ribbon signifying that they went through the entire week of NCO.
 After the awards ceremony takes place the entire company in three platoons will march back to James River High School for a banquet to celebrate the cadets hard earned work.
-This is a great week for any interested cadets to go through if you have any interests in this action packed week, click the sign up below and sign up.
+This is a great week for any interested cadets to go through to gain a head start.
+If you have any interests in this action packed week, click the sign up link below.
 We hope to see you there

 With our ever present methods of supporting the James River High school NJROTC’s you can now help fund our unit with our newest supporter, Amazon Smiles.
 Fathers day is right around the corner and there is no better place to shop for a last minute gift then the link provided below.
 By shopping on the link below, Amazon will give back a portion of the money spent.
 Amazon Smiles is the perfect place to shop gifts for any circumstances and I personally encourage all of the cadets to click the link below and start shopping now.